ianrastall/text-utils/books/ada/book-ada-05.md

 end if;
 ```

-Enumeration types support equality and comparison operations, which is critical for state machines.
+Enumeration types support equality and comparison operations, which is
+critical for state machines.

-#### Real-World Example: Aerospace System
+#### Real-World Example: Aircraft Control Enumeration Operations

 In an aircraft control system: